eye-division/lucytennyson-yoga/classes.md

 3\.45-4.45pm Ultra gentle with the focus on improving mobility and relaxation for over-50s; beginners very welcome, plus anyone with health issues who may feel a regular yoga class is not for them.&nbsp;

 5\.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class.
-All levels, a friendly mixed group.
-Currently full, contact me to go on the waiting list.&nbsp;
+All levels, a friendly mixed group.&nbsp;

 7\.15pm - 8.30pm Yoga for all: A slightly stronger focus, all welcome, especially those looking for a good stretch and chance to relax after work.&nbsp;